xE1H/libmodal/README.md

 - [Create sandboxes](./modal-go/examples/sandbox/main.go)

-## Python
+### Python

 If you're using Python, please use the [Modal Python Library](https://github.com/modal-labs/modal-client), which is the main SDK and a separate project.

+## Technical details

+`libmodal` is a cross-language client SDK for Modal.
+However, it does not have all the features of the [Modal Python Library](https://github.com/modal-labs/modal-client).
+We hope to add more features over time, although defining Modal Functions will still be exclusively in Python.

+Currently supported features:

+- Sandboxes
+  - Starting sandboxes
+  - Interacting with stdin/stdout
+  - Container images from registry
+  - Spawning processes
+- Calling deployed Modal Functions
+  - Spawning function calls

+### Tests

+Tests are run against production, and you need to be authenticated with Modal to run them.
+See the [`test-support/`](./test-support) folder for details.

-## Development principles
+### Development principles

-`libmodal` is a cross-language client library for Modal.
 To keep complexity manageable, we try to maintain identical behavior across languages.
 This means:

 - When adding a feature, add it to all languages simultaneously, with tests.
 - Code structure should be similar between folders.
-- The "client version" should also be bumped in each SDK.
 - Use a common set of gRPC primitives (retries, deadlines) and exceptions.
-- Complex types like streams should behave as analogously as possible.
+- Complex types like streams must behave as close as possible.
-- Tests are run against production, and you need to be signed in to Modal to run them.

 ## License